-This is the default update method.
-Specifying this method causes input from the Simulink model to determine when the chart wakes up during a simulation.
+This method is the default update method.
+It causes input from the Simulink model to determine when the chart wakes up during a simulation.

 If you define input events for the chart, the Stateflow block is explicitly triggered by a signal on its trigger port originating from a connected Simulink block.
-This trigger input event can be set in the Model Explorer to occur in response to a Simulink signal that is Rising, Falling, or Either (rising and falling), or in response to a Function Call.
-See Activate a Stateflow Chart Using Input Events.
+You can set this trigger input event in the Model Explorer to occur in response to a Simulink signal.
+The Simulink signal can be Rising, Falling, or Either (rising and falling), or in response to a Function Call.

 If you do not define input events, the Stateflow block implicitly inherits triggers from the Simulink model.
-These implicit events are the sample times (discrete or continuous) of the Simulink signals providing inputs to the chart.
-If you define data inputs (see Share Output Data with Simulink), the chart awakens at the rate of the fastest data input.
+These implicit events are the discrete or continuous sample times of the Simulink signals providing inputs to the chart.
+If you define data inputs, the chart awakens at the rate of the fastest data input.
 If you do not define any data input for the chart, the chart wakes up as defined by its parent subsystem's execution behavior.